 Our 2013 Stock Plan, or the 2013 Plan, was initially adopted by the board of directors of our subsidiary, Coinbase, Inc., and approved by stockholders in April 2013.
 The 2013 Plan was subsequently assumed by Coinbase Global, Inc. in connection with our restructuring in April 2014 whereby Coinbase, Inc. became a subsidiary of Coinbase Global, Inc., and has been amended and restated from time to time.
 The 2013 Plan was terminated and succeeded by our 2019 Plan (described below) in July 2019.
-No awards were granted following the termination of the 2013 Plan and awards outstanding as of such date continue to be subject to the terms and conditions of the 2013 Plan and their applicable award agreements until such awards are exercised or until they terminate or expire by their terms.
+No awards were granted following the termination of the 2013 Plan and award out tanding a of uch date continue to be ubject to the term and conditions of the 2013 Plan and their applicable award agreements until such awards are exercised or until they terminate or expire by their terms.